teaminkling/now-playing/.github/ISSUE_TEMPLATE/feature-request.md

 assignees: ''
 ---

 > Please explain the problem/why you would want to see a change and any workarounds you might have in place.
+> Screenshots, paper prototypes, designs etc. help!